-We have not completed human clinical trials of any of our product candidates.
-Moreover, there have been only a limited number of clinical trials involving the use of base editing technology similar to our technology.
+We have not evaluated any product candidates in human clinical trials.
+Moreover, there have been only a limited number of clinical trials involving the use of gene editing technologies and none involving base editing technology similar to our technology.
 It is impossible to predict when or if any product candidates we develop will prove safe in humans.
 In the genetic medicine field, there have been several significant adverse events from gene therapy treatments in the past, including reported cases of leukemia, serious blood disorders and death.
 There can be no assurance that base editing technologies, or components of our product candidates or methods of delivery, will not cause undesirable side effects, as improper editing of a patient's DNA and other effects could lead to lymphoma, leukemia, or other cancers, other serious conditions or syndromes or other aberrantly functioning cells.

 A significant risk in any base editing product candidate is that "off-target" edits may occur, which could cause serious adverse events, undesirable side effects or unexpected characteristics.
 For example, Erwei Zuo et al. reported that cytosine base editors generated substantial off-target edits, that is, edits in unintended locations on the DNA, when tested in mouse embryos.
 Such unintended edits are referred to as "spurious deamination."
 We cannot be certain that off-target editing will not occur in any of our planned or future clinical studies, and the lack of observed side effects in preclinical studies does not guarantee that such side effects will not occur in human clinical studies.
 We have developed assays that can detect off-target edits, even when such edits occur at very low frequencies.
-Using these assays, we have observed off-target edits in our base editing product candidates.
-As the sensitivity of these assays increases, it is possible that we will continue to detect more such off-target edits.
-While we do not believe that the off-target edits we have observed to date have had a material adverse impact on the safety or benefit of our product candidates, if, in the future, we detect off-target edits for a product candidate that negatively impact safety or efficacy, our ability to develop the product candidate as a therapeutic could be adversely affected.

-There is also the potential risk of delayed adverse events following exposure to base editing therapy due to the permanence of edits to DNA or due to other components of product candidates used to carry the genetic material.
-Further, because base editing makes a permanent change, the therapy cannot be withdrawn, even after a side effect is observed.
+Using these assays, we have observed off-target edits.
+While we do not believe that the off-target edits for a product candidate that negatively impact safety or efficacy, our ability to develop the product candidate as a therapeutic could be adversely affected.
+There is also the potential risk of delayed adverse events following exposure to base editing makes a permanent change, the therapy cannot be withdrawn, even after a side effect is observed.
 In addition, Rees et al. and Grunewald et al. have reported that the deaminases we currently use in our C base editors and our A base editors for use in DNA base editing also cause unintended mutations in RNA for as long as the editor is present in the cell.